MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/export-import-unified-routing-records.md

    > [!NOTE]
    > You need to manually create bookableresourcecharacteristictype (Global option set value) in the target organization if required.

-## Export and import data for capacity profiles configuration
+## Export and import data for capacity profiles

 If you have configured capacity profiles in your unified routing setup, perform the steps to migrate the corresponding configuration.